Abby Jessen has Your Chance to Win Tickets to Trans-Siberian Orchestra!

 Abby Jessen has you covered with the “At Work Perk”!
-Listen this week (Monday-Thursday) at about 11:30a and you could pair of tickets to Trans-Siberian Orchestra: The Ghosts of Christmas Eve: The Best of TSO and More on December 10, 2023 at Gas South Arena at 2pm.
+Listen this week and you could score a pair of tickets to New Kids On The Block for the Magic Summer 2024 tour with Paula Abdul and D.J.
+Jazzy Jeff on Friday, July 26, 2024 at Ameris Bank Amphitheatre!

 Contest Line: 404-741-0985

-$1 from every ticket sold to the 2pm show will go to Susan G. Komen!

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-12/4/23 - 12/7/23.
+12/11/23-12/15/23.
 Open to legal GA residents, 18+.
 To enter listen for the cue to call and follow the on-air instructions.
-Four (4) winners will be selected according to the on-air announcement.
+Five (5) winners will be selected according to the on-air announcement.
 Odds vary.
-Prize: a pair (2) tickets to Trans-Siberian Orchestra on December 10, 2023 at Gas South Arena.
-(Minimum ARV: $78.00 based on seat location and availability) For full rules, click here.
-Sponsor: Cox Radio, LLC, Inc., d/b/a Cox Media Group Atlanta, 1601 W. Peachtree St. NE Atlanta, GA 30309.
+Prize: a pair (2) tickets to New Kids On The Block on July 26 at Ameris Bank Amphitheatre.
+(ARV: Minimum of $100.00 based on seat location and availability) For full rules, click here.
+Sponsor: CMG Radio, LLC, d/b/a Cox Media Group Atlanta, 1601 W. Peachtree St. NE Atlanta, GA 30309.